autonomys/subspace-docs/docs/community/contribute.md

 ## Simple Fix

-Please follow this pathway for *minor* contributions such as Spelling errors, Typos, Rewording, etc.
+Please follow this pathway for *minor* contributions such as spelling errors, typos, rewording, etc.
 > If you are adding entirely new pages, features, etc, then please refer to the `Advanced` portion of this section

 1. Go to [Subspace Documentation](https://docs.subspace.network), and find the page that you would like to change.